Balance of Payments and External Position

 • Number of border crossings (to define the population of foreigners entering Slovenia).

-Based on data sources the following six categories of data are calculated and finally broken down by countries using data on mobile phone operators;
+Based on data sources and correction with price indexes the following six categories of data are calculated and finally broken down by countries using data on mobile phone operators;

 • Business travel,